imixs/imixs-ml/imixs-ml-workflow/README.md

 	ML_SERVICE_ENDPOINT=http://imixs-ml-spacy:8000/
 	ML_MODEL=invoice-model-1.0.0
 	ML_LOCALES=de_DE,en_GB
+	ML_OPTIONS=...

 All these parameters can be overwritten by the model.
+The parameter '*ML_OPTIONS*' is optional and can contain additional key/value pairs used to configure the ml framework.
+See the ML framework implementation for details.

 ### Configuration by the Model